xiecong/minimal-mistakes/_posts/2016-10-31-halloween.md

 ![](http://www3.cs.stonybrook.edu/~coxie/holloween/2-2.jpg)

 ### Step 3: color your costume
-If you cannot cover the color of the box using your paint, cover it with white paper first.
+You may want to cover you boxes with white paper first.

 ![](http://www3.cs.stonybrook.edu/~coxie/holloween/3-1.jpg)

+I made Steve for myself and zombie for my girlfrind:)

 ![](http://www3.cs.stonybrook.edu/~coxie/holloween/3-3.JPG)
 ![](http://www3.cs.stonybrook.edu/~coxie/holloween/3-2.JPG)
 ![](http://www3.cs.stonybrook.edu/~coxie/holloween/3-4.jpg)

+Do not forget to carve your eyes after drawing them.
 For pixel-style, try to paint a box with one solid color first.
 Then paint tiles with random similar color on it.

 ### Step 4: making tools